parflow/parflow/docs/user_manual/source/user_manual.rst

       Wells.Names "test_well inj_well ext_well"

-This key specifies the type of well to be defined for the given well, *well_name*.
+*string* **Wells.\ *well_name*.InputType** no default This key specifies the type of well to be defined for the given well, *well_name*.
 This key can be either **Vertical** or **Recirc**.
 The value **Vertical** indicates that this is a single segmented well whose action will be specified by the user.
 The value **Recirc** indicates that this is a dual segmented, recirculating, well with one segment being an extraction well and another being an injection well.
 The extraction well filters out a specified fraction of each contaminant and recirculates the remainder to the injection well where the diluted fluid is injected back in.
 The phase saturations at the extraction well are passed without modification to the injection well.

 Note with the recirculating well, several input options are not needed as the extraction well will provide these values to the injection well.
-Example Useage:

 .. container:: list